 Programme director I am passionate about improving the health of visibly minority ethnic people in Bristol through Physical Activities, and sharing my own ongoing learning.
 The happiest parts of my week: teaching Nordic Walking in local parks and getting to know all the students.
 I also feel proud to be a published author and poet.

 Nordic walking national trainer I have been teaching Nordic walking for over 12 years and I love sharing this easy, sociable outdoor exercise with others.
 Getting out into the fresh air together and learning a new skill is fun and fulfilling and almost every Nordic walker I’ve taught has said how much healthier in mind and body they’ve felt afterwards.
-I am a National Trainer for the International Nordic Walking Federation (INWA) and Author of Let’s Walk Nordic, a guide to getting started and using Nordic walking for your health and fitness needs.
+I've even been inspired to write a book, Let’s Walk Nordic, which is a guide to help people get started Nordic walking and use it for their health and fitness needs.

 Nordic walking instructor I have walked regularly throughout my life.
 However, last year, brought a totally new dimension to me - learning the new skill of Nordic Walking.
 Nordic Walking encourages time outdoors, it's fun and improves overall health and fitness.
 My mantra is to empower all people, particularly from visibly minority ethnic groups, to learn this activity and- like me- feel all its health and emotional benefits.